IBM 303X: Competing compatibles

 At this time, other companies, known as plug compatible manufacturers (PCMs), were competing with IBM by producing IBM-compatible systems.
-By the late 1970s and early 1980s, patented technology allowed Amdahl IBM-compatible mainframes of this era to be completely air-cooled, unlike IBM systems that required chilled water and its supporting infrastructure— the 8 largest of the 18 models of the ES/9000 systems introduced in 1990 were water-cooled; the other ten were air-cooled.
+By the late 1970s and early 1980s, patented technology allowed Amdahl IBM-compatible mainframes of this era to be completely air-cooled, unlike IBM systems that required chilled water and its supporting infrastructure— the eight largest of the 18 models of the ES/9000 systems introduced in 1990 were water-cooled; the other ten were air-cooled.

 "The 3033 model, introduced in response to competition from the Amdahl Corporation, represented almost a 100 percent improvement in performance over the previous model, at only a 12 percent increase in price".
-The improvement in Price–performance of the 303X models created volume of orders sufficient to cause a backlog.
+The improvement in price–performance of the 303X models created volume of orders sufficient to cause a backlog.
 "The backlog backfired.
 IBM inadvertently gave Amdahl a huge boost when the results of its "delivery lottery" pushed some customer shipments all the way into 1980".

 In October 1977, Computerworld reported that Itel's "air-cooled AS/6" was announced "within six hours of the IBM announcement" and due to ship "the same time deliveries of the IBM 3032 are slated to begin."

 Magnuson Computer Systems also produced the M80 System/370-compatible computer system between 1975 and 1980.

 IBM 3031

 The 3031 features a machine cycle time of 115 nanoseconds (ns).
 It has a cache (called "high speed buffer storage" in IBM terminology) size of 32 KB.
 Main storage may be 2 to 6 MB, in 1 MB increments.
 It has one Channel Director, with one byte multiplexer and five block multiplexer channels.
 An optional channel-to-channel adapter (CTCA) is available.
 At announcement the monthly lease price for a minimally configured 3031 processor (2 MB, without peripherals) was $27,497.
-The 3031 is supported by MVS, OS/VS1 SVS, VM/370, ACP, and TSS/370, and DOS/VS, the last of which is not mentioned as supported by the other 303X models.
+The 3031 is supported by MVS, OS/VS2 SVS, OS/VS1, VM/370, ACP, TSS/370, and DOS/VS, the last of which is not mentioned as supported by the other 303X models.